AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

 ## Enable stale cache

-Enhance performance by reducing lock waiting times, especially when dealing with numerous Blocks and Cache keys.
-It allows serving an outdated cache while generating a new one in parallel.
-Define the cache type where you want to enable stale cache in the `.magento.env.yaml` configuration file.
+Reduce lock waiting times and enhance performance—especially when dealing with numerous Blocks and Cache keys—by using an outdated cache while generating a new cache in parallel.
+Enable stale cache and define cache types in the `.magento.env.yaml` configuration file:

 ```yaml
 stage: